This is the first in a series of blog posts that will help teach you how to confidently brew exceptional coffee at home.

 Once a coffee is roasted, it begins a process called ‘degassing.’
 Degassing is the bean releasing carbon dioxide, and opening up flavors within the bean.
 Most coffees are best when they have rested for a day or two after roasting.
 If they are not protected from oxygen and temperature changes, it will quickly go stale and lose all of that incredible flavor we worked so hard to find.
 Look for a “Roasted On” date on the bag.
 If you can’t find one, you have no idea how long that bag has been sitting on the shelf.

-If you make the decision to buy from a local roaster you are taking the first step to ensure that you are going to be brewing high quality, fresh coffee at home.
+By buying from a local roaster you are taking the first step to ensure that you are going to be brewing high quality, fresh coffee at home.

 Talk to your barista about the coffee.
 Your barista should be knowledgeable about all of the coffee they are serving, and they should be able to guide you to a coffee you will love.
 Tell them the flavor traits you love, and let them find a coffee that will fit your needs.
 Your local roaster should have a wide variety to help you find your way.

 At Branch Street Coffee Roasters we are committed to the whole process, from bean to bag.
 All of our coffee is roasted as we need it, and packaged in sealed bags with one-way valves (to allow CO2 to escape, and keep oxygen out).
 The beans are kept in a temperature-controlled room out of the sun until it is sold to you.
 We do not sell or serve any coffee that is past our date standards, so you can be confident that you are bringing home exceptional, fresh coffee.
-Come by and taste the coffee before you decide if it is one you will love.

 Home Coffee Brewing: The Water